AKA Rock & Roll-up or The QPS Guide to Roller Banners

 Correx has always been used for estate agent boards.
 It’s waterproof, lightweight yet resilient so even though it bears the brunt of the traffic, wind and the weather outside homes for sale, it usually keeps up and stays in place.
 Another popular use is for all the election signage.
 Next time you’re driving along the road and being told to Vote For…., you can be fairly sure the candidate chose Correx to help get their party’s message across.

-Its also a real mainstay for anything cable tied to a lamp-post or railing.
+Temporary signs cable-tied to a lamp-post or railing?
+Probably drilled and printed Correx.
 Along with vinyl banner, it’s the Village Fete sign substrate of choice!

 For economical and short to medium term signage which needs to be on a rigid substrate instead of something like a vinyl banner, Correx is certainly up for the job.

-Now, being polypropylene, the face of Correx has a low surface energy that in laymans terms means it can be an issue getting stuff to stick to it.
+Now, being polypropylene, the face of Correx has a low surface energy that in layman’s terms means it can be an issue getting stuff to stick to it.
 Originally screen printing the image was the way as those solvent inks would chew their way in.
-Once digital rollfed inkjet became more prevalent then printing onto self adhesive vinyl and applying was the next option – there were issues though with different vinyls not adhering quite as well as necessary but for short term applications it usually worked.
-With UV curable inkjet its pretty much now back to the ink adhesion of screenprint but with the option of full colour graphics to boot.
+Once digital rollfed inkjet became more prevalent then printing onto self-adhesive vinyl and applying was the next option – there were issues though with different types of vinyl not adhering quite as well as necessary but for short-term applications, it usually worked.
+With UV curable inkjet its pretty much now back to the ink adhesion of screenprint but with the option of full-colour graphics to boot.
 Correx printed signs go upmarket!

 As the theme tune starts, let’s give a quick recap: